My commentary this time covers Matthew 23 a little bit. I love the whole chapter. When I was looking at verses 23 and 24, they got me thinking.

 24. Ye blind guides, which strain at a gnat, and swallow a camel.

-The Lord is coming down hard on the scribes and Pharisees for not keeping the weighter matters of the law, or the gospel.
+Jesus is coming down hard on the scribes and Pharisees for not keeping the weightier matters of the law, or the gospel.
 The same thing happened in Isaiah’s time as well, and he covers it beautifully in chapter one:

 13. Bring no more vain oblations; incense is an abomination unto me; the new moons and sabbaths, the calling of assemblies, I cannot away with; it is iniquity, even the solemn meeting.